DHTMLX/docs-suite/docs/tree_collection/api/treecollection_filter_method.md

 - `config: object` - optional, defines the parameters of filtering.
 The parameter may contain the following properties:
 	- `type: string` - optional, defines the area the filtering will be applied: "all", "level", "leafs"
 	- `level: number` - optional, the level the filtering will be applied to
-	- `add: boolean` - defines whether each next filtering will be applied to the already filtered data (<i>true</i>), or to the initial data (<i>false</i>, default)
+	- `add: boolean` - optional, defines whether each next filtering will be applied to the already filtered data (<i>true</i>), or to the initial data (<i>false</i>, default)
+	- `id: string` - optional, the id of the filter
+	- `permanent: boolean` - optional, *true* to make the current filter permanent.
+It will be applied even if the next filtering doesn't have the `add:true` property in its configuration object.
+Such a filter can be removed just with the resetFilter() method
-	- `smartFilter: boolean` - defines whether a filtering rule will be applied after adding and editing items of the collection
+	- `smartFilter: boolean` - (**deprecated** since v8.2, check [Migration to newer versions](migration.md/#81--82)) optional, defines whether a filtering rule will be applied after adding and editing items of the collection

+@returns:
+- `id: string` - the id of the filter

 @example:
 // filtering data by a function